 In June of 2014, 28-year-old Lars Mittank from Marne, Germany, and a group of his friends travelled to Varne, Bulgaria, for an all-inclusive vacation.
 Mittank’s friends would return home safe and well but Mittank would vanish under extremely peculiar and bizarre circumstances.
-Seven years later, the whereabouts of Mittank remains a perplexing mystery, one which has completely gripped the internet.
+Almost a decade later, the whereabouts of Mittank remains a perplexing mystery, one which has completely gripped the internet.

 Mittank lived a regular life in Marne, Germany.
 He supported his local football team, Werder Breman, had a long-term girlfriend and was very close with his parents.
 Mittank also had a successful career at Wilhelmshaven, which is Germany’s only deep-water port and its largest naval base.
 Towards the end of June 2014, Mittank and four of his close friends travelled to Varne, Bulgaria, for a week-long vacation.

 They booked into the Viva Club Hotel located on the Golden Sands resort, approximately around 17km north of downtown Varna.
 Golden Sands is said to be the Bulgarian equivalent of Ibiza – it’s increasingly popular among European tourists who are drawn to the area by the sun, sand and cheap alcohol.
 Over the course of the five days, they spent their days swimming in the pool, sunbathing on the beach, clubbing and playing football (Mel Magazine, 2021).
 It was the height of the summer season and the World Cup semi-finals were playing in every bar (Hinz & Kuntz, 2 July, 2020 – ‘Is the Missing Lars Homeless?’).